raul23/clustering-text/README.rst

   backed cache library, is used by the ``cluster_text_docs.py`` script.
 - The MD5 hashes of the ebook files are used as keys to the file-based cache.

 `:warning:` Important things to keep in mind when using the caching option

 * When enabling the cache with the flag ``--use-cache``, the ``cluster_text_docs.py`` script has to cache the converted ebooks (``txt``) if they were not already saved in previous runs.
-Therefore, the speed up of some of the tasks (dataset creation and updating) will be seen in subsequent executions of the script.
+Therefore, the speed up of some of the tasks (dataset re-creation and updating) will be seen in subsequent executions of the script.
 * Keep in mind that caching has its caveats.
 For instance if a given ebook is modified (e.g. a page is deleted) then the ``cluster_text_docs.py``